-Suleiman Al-Ghabani, a 10-year-old living in Jordan, misses his home in Syria.
-Forced to flee during the recent conflict, Suleiman missed a year of school as he and his family made their way to Jordan to start a new life.
+Suleiman, a 10-year-old living in Jordan, misses his home in Syria.
+Forced to flee during the conflict in his country, Suleiman missed a year of school as he and his family made their way to Jordan to start a new life.
 Suleiman is just one of the thousands of Syrian children whose childhood and education have been put on hold as their families escape areas of conflict.

 ADRA’s Basic Educational Support for School Children (BESSC) project provides children like Suleiman the opportunity to get an education.